Overview

 Users (daily at 14:00 UTC, plus immediately on connect)

-directoryId is prefixed with the source (pcloud:17, ds:a41ca4c8-…) so the containment actions know which API to call.
+directoryId is prefixed with the source (pcloud:17, ds:a41ca4c8-…) so the remediation actions know which API to call.
 A single human may appear once under each prefix if they exist in both populations.

 Component users (CPM, PSM, ENE, etc.) are filtered out of the PCloud sync — only real human and service accounts are surfaced.